 For decades curry houses have been serving dishes such as chicken tikka masala, korma and vindaloo.
-These recipes are a big part of British culture but many of these “Indian” restaurants are now struggling as British tastes are evolving and changing.
+These recipes are a big part of British culture but many of these “Indian” restaurants are now struggling as British food tastes are evolving and changing.

-According to a recent report from Asian Network, approximately 87% of Indian restaurants in the UK are run and owned by Bangladeshis but this number is declining.
+According to a report from Asian Network, approximately 87% of Indian restaurants in the UK are run and owned by Bangladeshis but this number is declining.

 Young British Asian chefs such as, Nitisha Patel and Cynthia Shanmugalingam are fast emerging, providing authentic regional cuisine, such as Gujarati, Punjabi and Sri Lankan food.

 But it’s not just about Indian food.
 Italian and Chinese cuisines have long vied for the top spot and new dishes are finding their way onto menus in a quest to attract new customers in response to evolving British tastes.